codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

 If input is not workable, for example, it's a function; it's simply returned intact.
 This way, this library acts like a safety valve that acts when wrong hex codes pass through it, converting them.

 PS.
-Input arguments are not mutated in any way.
-This package will clone the inputs and work on the copies.
+Input argument (in case of plain objects and arrays) is not mutated in any way.
+This package will clone the input and work on its copy.
+This is important.
+No ~~teenage turtle~~ mutations here.

 **[⬆ &nbsp;back to top](#)**